DarthMooMancer/Polydev/README.md

 We're always working to make Polydev better.
 Here’s a sneak peek at some exciting plans:

 - 🚀 **Rust Integration**: Leverage Rust to speed up certain aspects of the plugin for faster performance and better scalability.
+- **Project Manager**: Want to make a way to open projects quickly from anywhere and easier to create plugins with one menu instead of multiple commands

 ---